peteroupc/html3dutil/doc/H3DU.Math.md

 row of the matrix in column-major order) and as though the 3-element vector had a fourth element valued at 1.

+For most purposes, use
-For transforming 3-dimensional coordinates with a matrix that may be in a perspective projection (whose last row is not necessarily (0, 0, 0, 1)), use the <a href="H3DU.Math.md#H3DU.Math.mat4projectVec3">H3DU.Math.mat4projectVec3</a> method instead.
+the <a href="H3DU.Math.md#H3DU.Math.mat4projectVec3">H3DU.Math.mat4projectVec3</a> method instead, which supports 4x4 matrices that may be in a perspective projection (whose last row is not necessarily (0, 0, 0, 1)).

 #### Parameters